insa-4ir-chatsystem/chatsystem-aunan-greaker/README.md

   * Initial creation of the contact list, containing yourself and other users already online when the log-in happened
   * Dynamic update of the contact list when new user join on the same network

-To run the jar for this project, after downloading it to your path of choice on your computer on;
+To run the project on your computer on;

-WINDOWS: Open the terminal window (cmd), and type the command "java -jar 'your/path/of/choice/jarFile.jar'"
+WINDOWS: Open the terminal window (cmd), and type the command "mvn clean package".
+Once the tests have passed and the compilation is complete, tap the command "java -jar 'your/path/of/choice/jarFile.jar'".
+This should start the program.

 // sjekk dette, test dette i linux
 LINUX: Open the terminal window (bash), and type the command "./your/path/of/choice/jarFile"